rvedotrc/HYF-CPH-Git/week1/homework.md

 1. Open your `hyf-homework` folder on VSCode
 2. Go to the branch `main` (`git checkout main`)
+3. Get all commits that are on `main` on github into `main` on your local repo (`git pull origin main`)
-3. Create a new file named `.gitignore` in the `hyf-homework` folder.
+4. Create a new file named `.gitignore` in the `hyf-homework` folder.
 If you are using Mac you can write `.DS_Store` on the first line of the file.
-4. Add and commit the `.gitignore` file
+5. Add and commit the `.gitignore` file
-5. Push your changes to your `hyf-homework` repository on Github
+6. Push your changes to your `hyf-homework` repository on Github